An Overview of the SAT Structure:

 - Of the 38 questions, 30 questions are multiple-choice and the remaining 8 are Grid-in questions.

-- The student has to bring the calculator; scientific calculators and some graphing calculators are allowed for this section; a calculator in the mobile is not allowed.
+- The student has to bring a calculator; scientific calculators and some graphing calculators are allowed for this section; a calculator in the mobile is not allowed.

 - Though a calculator is allowed, not all the questions in this section need a calculator.